otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 - Test case 2: `findMax([5, 4, 3, 2, 1])` should return `5`
 - Test case 3: `findMax([1, 3, 5, 2, 4])` should return `5`

-4. Write a **function** to check if a given string is a palindrome.
+4. Write a **function** to check whether a given string is a palindrome.

 - Test case 1: `isPalindrome("racecar")` should return `true`
 - Test case 2: `isPalindrome("rAcEcAr")` should return `true`